Isobe Isobē Monogatari: Stage play

 A stage play adaptation ran at the Osaka's ABC Hall for 10 performances from April 20–26, 2016.
 It starred Takuya Inoue as Isobe Isobē and Yoshihiro Nakayama as Mother.
 It was directed and scripted by Kenichi Suemitsu with music composed by Shunsuke Wada.

+Drama

+A 10-episode live-action television drama adaptation was announced on March 13, 2024.
+The drama is written and directed by Toru Hosokawa, with Atsushi Hirasawa composing the music, and Haruna Ueda, Shiori Kodaka, Kōsuke Katō, and Atsushi Morii credited as producers.
+It aired from July 12 to September 13, 2024, on Wowow.